 Healthy, Hearty Soups & Stews: Help Yourself

-When the temperature dips, and you’re craving something warm to take the chili off and fill your belly — it’s hard to beat healthy, hearty soups and stews.
+When the temperature dips, and you’re craving something warm to take the chill off and fill your belly — it’s hard to beat healthy, hearty soups and stews.
 In fact, a favorite soup or stew is the ultimate one-pot meal.
 The flavors tend to meld and taste even better together the next day, and the large quantity means you’ll enjoy quickly re-heated leftovers for the coming week (or the benefit of freezing for later).
 The following recipes offer something for everyone and are loaded with savory beans and healthy vegetables, while a few feature flavorful meats as well.
 Delicious, nutritious, protein-packed and full of fiber, these soups and stews are a great way to get everything you want and need, all in one satisfying bowl.

 White Bean, Sausage and Tortellini Soup is a great weeknight dinner because it cooks quickly and easily in an Instant Pot or multi-cooker.
 Featuring Italian turkey sausage, Great Northern Beans, fresh cheese tortellini and baby arugula, it’s got all the makings for pleasing kids and adults alike — and packs a nutritious punch.
 Just add a loaf of crusty bread, and dinner’s ready.
 The next day, fill a thermos with leftovers for a hot and filling school lunch.